SMAC-Group/course_intro_statistics/chapters/chapter1.md

 ### 3. Which test should we use?

-Based on the graph you produced which test appears the most appropriate to test if Diet A leads to a significant weight loss:
+Based on the graph you produce, which test appears the most appropriate to test if diet A leads to a significant weight loss:

 <choice id="chap1_diet_1">
 <opt text="t-test."> The t-test doesn't appear to be an ideal choice in this case given the outliers that can be observed in the graph...</opt>